 Nintendo Switch Micro SD Cards FAQ

-If you're still stuck, we've written up a nice micro SD cards FAQ below to answer any questions you might have.
-If you're still struggling, ask us in the comments section and we'll do our best to answer.
+Our micro SD card FAQ below should answer any questions you might have, but feel free to ask us anything in the comments section and we'll do our best to answer.
 The most frequently asked questions will then get added here.

 Can You Use Any Micro SD Card For Nintendo Switch?